 One pound of body fat stores approximately 3,500 kcals.
 Losing one pound per week would require a caloric deficit of 500 kcals per day.
 One approach for weight reduction is for the patient to embark on a hypocaloric diet, in which daily intake is less than daily energy expenditure.
 When calculating calorie goals, try aiming for a deficit of 250-500 calories per day to promote losing 1/2 - 1 pound per week.
 Or, for the highly motivated, aim for a deficit of 1,000 calories per day to lose 2 pounds per week.
-Try to limit fat intake to no more than 30% of daily calories.
 It is helpful to increase caloric consumption via exercise.
 Most women lose weight when eating 1,200-1,400 kcals per day, and men typically lose when limiting to 1,400-1,600 kcals per day.
 (See formulas for assessment at and of this syllabus chapter.)